Advanced Practitioner Mediation Certificate Series

 Key components for sessions include:

-Dates and Times: Wednesdays, beginning September 2, 2020, and continuing through 2022.
-An 8-part series, sessions will be held three times annually in February, May, and September, and range from 2–4 hours each.
+Dates and Times: Held 2-3 times annually, sessions range from 2–4 hours each.
 See below for exact dates.

 Certification: Certification will be available for individuals completing at least 8 total hours of series training annually, since the series is over multiple years.

 Location: UC Law SF, 200 McAllister, San Francisco, CA 94102.
-All sessions take place at UC Law SF unless indicated otherwise; some will be virtual to accommodate social distancing.
-Sessions taking place at UC Law SF will include a catered lunch.
+All sessions take place at UC Law SF unless indicated otherwise as virtual.

 Questions?
 Email CNDR or call us at 415.581.8941